IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/10-nodered-8.png)

 This completes the first section.
-You just created a Node-RED application on IBM Cloud that will serve as frontend and that is ready to consume some REST services... :smiley:
+You just created a Node-RED application on IBM Cloud that will serve as frontend and that is ready to consume some REST services... :+1:

 ## 2. Build the Business Service